secureailabs/Development_Deprecated/README.md

 $ cd Development/Milestone2/Binary
 ```

-Run the database too (DatabaseTools) and add user(s) to the database:
+Run the database tool (DatabaseTools) and add user(s) to the database:
 ```sh
 $ ./DatabaseTools
 ```